Zingle/rest-api-documentation/contact_services/GET_list.md

     GET contact_services

 Returns a list of Services and Contacts for the given search criteria.
-If no channel filters are sent, this will return a list of all services the current API credentials have access to without any corresponding contact IDs.
+If the returned service has no corresponding contact the contact_id will be null.

 ### User Authorization Classes
 * account